jthiema/Top-Quark-Spin-Correlations/README.md

 $ git remote add ling git@github.com:holytpk/Top-Quark-Spin-Correlations.git
 $ git remote -v
 ```
-- If you have trouble with the personal access token, you need to create a classical token and select the correct access options.
-Switch branch to HLLHC:
+- If you have trouble with the personal access token, you need to create a classical token and select the correct access options. <br>
+- Now, switch branch to HLLHC:
 ```
 $ git checkout HLLHC
 ```